aabbtree77/aabbtree77.github.io/about/about.md

 May 2000.

-My first job: At the CIS Lab in Finland (working with Jorma Laaksonen).
+My first job: The CIS Lab in Finland (working with Jorma Laaksonen).
 During the first two weeks I wrote a parser which loaded UNIPEN data into Matlab structures.
-The code did not survive, but it was the use of fscanf with loops to read data the way it was stored.
+The code did not survive, but it was a simple use of fscanf to read data the way it was stored.
+No recursion, CFG or PEG grammars, parsing algorithms.
 The only useful research code that I ever wrote...

 <br>